ihomeautomate/gaelyk-guice-plugin/README.md

 ### Using `Injector` directly

 In situations when you need more control over the names under which dependencies are injected into the binding of the groovlet you can always fall back to using the `Injector` directly.
 An `Injector` instance is bound under `injector` in your groovlets.
-Given the example service and binding specified in the [Installation section](#installation) you can inject a `MyService` instance under a different name wit the following code:
+Given the example service and binding specified in the [Installation section](#installation) you can inject a `MyService` instance under a different name with the following code:

 	differentNameForMyService = injector.getInstance(MyService)